Investigation & Analysis

 Fasting During Ashura

 According to Bukhari hadith number 2004, the prophet Muhammad found Jews fasting on the 10th of Muharram (Ashura) and asked why.
-The Jews explained that this is to commemorate the day Musa saved the Children of
+The Jews explained that this is to commemorate the day Musa (Moses) saved the Children of

 This Hadith contradict with historical and theological facts.
 The first issue is that Jews typically commemorate or celebrate Moses saving the Children of Israel on Passover day according to the Torah itself, which is a feast day and NOT a fast day.
 Jews do not fast during Passover, and this is more like an Eid day for them.